ARVLIKHITH/Business-Processess-BPRO/README.md

   - Full supply chain involvement (raw materials → extrusion & machining → packaging → quality → delivery).
   - Offers complexity in procurement and production, making it ideal for ERP modelling.

-### 🔹 Process Inputs
-- Raw Materials: Resin H829, Impact Modifiers (FM50, B564), Titanium, Wax (Inner/Outer), Acrylic Resin, Ink, UV Stabiliser, Oil, Plastic, Paper, Water.
-- Quality Standards: ISO 4427 (Polyethylene Pipes), ISO 9001 (QMS).

-### 🔹 Process Outputs
-- **Planning Outputs:** Sales order confirmations (SAP), Master Production Schedules (APplus).
-- **Products:** HDPE pipes manufactured, packaged, labelled, and stored for delivery.
-- **Quality Reports:** Certified QA and third-party test reports.
-- **Customers:** Rohr GMBH, BAUG, Tech GMBH, Mahalakshmi Pvt.
-Ltd, Studentenwerk Pvt., and others.

-This company context provided a **real foundation** to carry the product data across BPMN, APplus, and SAP.
+This company context provided a **real foundation** to carry the product data across BPMN, AP Plus, and SAP.

 ---